omerdurmaz2/React-Native/README.md

 # React-Native-Hesap-Makinesi
 This is my first react-native app!
 CALCULATOR
-Please check codoes and comment my mistakes :)
+Please check codes and comment my mistakes :)